Dfam-consortium/DfamTEBrowser/README.md

 ## Usage

-Generate a TEBrowser visualization using the `genTEBrowser.pl` script:
+Generate a DfamTEBrowser visualization using the `genTEBrowser.pl` script:

 ### From a consensus sequence:
 ```bash